 In 2016 RITES+C was awarded a supplement to an NSF Division of Undergraduate Education Noyce Grant project to develop CS courses for pre-service teachers at URI.

 In March 2016, RI Governor Gina Raimondo launched Computer Science for Rhode Island (CS4RI) with the goal of having computer science taught in every public school in the state by December 2017.
 This effort takes a coalition approach by combining national leadership with home-grown talent to reduce barriers to providing quality computer science education and professional development, and to bring CS learning opportunities to all RI schools.
 In 2016, the first year of CS4RI, 94% of RI municipal school districts offered CS opportunities and 75% of high schools offered at least one computer science class.
-This year CS4RI has trained over 350 teachers in computer science teaching, and had over 1600 students attend the CS4RI Summit in December of 2016.
+As of 2018, CS4RI has trained over 600 educators in computer science teaching, and had over 1700 students attend the CS4RI Summit in December of 2017.

 Over its 10+ years of existence, RITES+C has created a robust research/practitioner partnership between K-12 and higher education institutions whose faculties work together to improve science and computer science education for RI and the nation.
 Because the success of the RPP depends vitally on the strength of this partnership, we chronicled its growth using the PRISM rubric, which was developed to assess the growth of math-science partnerships.
 Recently our external evaluators from the Center For Human Services conducted an assessment of RITES+C’s development as an RPP using the Diagnostic Rubric: Are We a Partnership Yet?, which classifies aspects of an RPP’s development as Early Phase, Middle Phase, or Maturing.
 The assessment shows that RITES+C is "Maturing" in all categories for our previous projects in science education.
 Our progress towards our current aim of CS for All is rated (with language from the rubric):